 - Outsourcing vs in-house team

 - Tips to select a partner for software outsourcing

 What Is Software Development Outsourcing?

-Software development outsourcing can be described as a process of partnering with an external software development vendor to carry out a project or a part of it.
+Software development outsourcing can be described as a process of partnering with external software development vendors or managed service providers to carry out a project or a part of it.
 Outsourcing software development services is efficient for companies that lack in-house resources or expertise.

 Other common reasons to hire an IT solutions provider can be limited development budget and timeline, absence of certain tools and licenses for software implementation, or insufficient risk and project management experience.

 Why is outsourcing software development to a third-party vendor so popular?

 To keep it simple, outsourcing some parts of a software solution or the entire work enables businesses to reduce the budget of their software development project.
 In addition to that, it allows project stakeholders to pace up and follow through with their primary business challenges.